 If you’re familiar with making homemade jam, then you’re probably used to a process that involves adding lots of sugar and pectin to cooked fruit to create a thick jam consistency.

 This recipe is very different.
 Many fruits naturally contain pectin, which comes out in the cooking process.
 Instead of water bath-canning the jam, this recipe uses lacto-fermentation to preserve the fruit.

 The high sugar content of fruits and jams can make lacto-fermentation tricky as the sugars tend to convert to alcohol quickly.
 That is why the use of a starter culture is important.
 Salt is also added to this jam, giving it a unique flavor and helping with preservation.

 - 2 tsp. sea salt

 - 1/3 cup whey from yogurt or kefir

 - Combine blueberries, sweetener, and salt in a small saucepan.
 Cook for five minutes at a simmer, smashing the blueberries as they cook to allow juices to release.

 - Remove from heat and allow to cool to room temperature.

-- Once blueberry mixture has cooled, mix in the whey.
+- Once blueberry mixture has cooled, mix in the whey (water kefir can be used as a direct substitution for whey).
 Transfer to very clean jam jars and seal tightly.
 Allow to ferment at room temperature for about 2 days.
 Burp jars if you notice excess gases building up.

 - Move the jar to cold storage where it should keep for a couple of months.